 Keep in mind that it's not just the intelligent, conscious, rational part of the brain that decides what to be afraid of.
 It's also the stupid, unconscious, primitive part.
 Therefore, if you suggest to a client that a certain movement is pathological, remember that the stupid part of that client's brain might get the wrong idea and take it to extremes.

 I will confess that I developed a mild but unhealthy fear of low back flexion after reading Stu McGill's books.
 I have talked to at least a few other therapists who reported the same thing.
 The point is not that there is a problem with the books, which are excellent, but that fear of movement can develop unexpectedly from well meaning advice intended to offer protection.

-As above, I think we can avoid this problem by being very careful before telling a client that a particular movement is wrong or pathological.
+I think we can avoid this problem by being very careful before telling a client that a particular movement is wrong or pathological.
 The emphasis can instead be on suggesting options and alternatives, and seeing if they create improvements.

 Another pitfall with trying to correct movement is that the corrected movement pattern might feel forced, unnatural, and inauthentic.
 For example, a client might try to implement a therapist's advice to arrange their posture differently, but the new arrangement feels awkward and requires conscious attention to maintain.
 The problem is that the conscious brain of the client is on board, but the deep unconscious part which actually controls movement is not sold.